Tomas Scheckter: IndyCar Series

-In 2010, Scheckter once again brought Mona-Vie to Dreyer & Reinbold Racing to drive the #23 car in the Indianapolis 500.
+In 2010, Scheckter once again brought Mona-Vie to Dreyer & Reinbold Racing to drive the No. 23 car in the Indianapolis 500.
 Scheckter had a great race, and was in the top for the majority of the race.
-In the last 20 laps a fuel mileage problem forced Scheckter to conserve fuel and he dropped back to finish 12th.
-Scheckter's teammate Mike Conway suffered a leg injury in a terrible crash at the Indianapolis 500 and Scheckter was hired to fill in for Conway at Texas and Iowa finished 15th and 19th at each.
+In the last twenty laps a fuel mileage problem forced Scheckter to conserve fuel and he dropped back to finish twelfth.
+Scheckter's teammate Mike Conway suffered a leg injury in a terrible crash at the Indianapolis 500 and Scheckter was hired to fill in for Conway at Texas and Iowa finished fifteenth and nineteenth at each.
 Later in the year he was hired to drive for Conquest Racing at Chicago and Kentucky.
-Scheckter finished 28th at Chicago, but after having a surprisingly quick time in practice and qualifying he was accidentally hit from behind by Alex Lloyd in the first 10 laps and made contact with the wall that ended his day.
-At Kentucky Scheckter struggled getting the car up to speed and finished 14th.
+Scheckter finished 28th at Chicago, but after having a surprisingly quick time in practice and qualifying he was accidentally hit from behind by Alex Lloyd in the first ten laps and made contact with the wall that ended his day.
+At Kentucky Scheckter struggled getting the car up to speed and finished fourteenth.